 Depending on the situation, an employee may be entitled to paid sick leave, annual leave, unpaid leave, UIF illness benefits or Compensation Fund benefits.

-According to the Health and Safety directive published on 29 April 2020 (the ‘H&S directive’), an employee must be placed on sick leave in terms of section 22 of the Basic Conditions of Employment Act (BCEA) if –
+According to the Consolidated COVID-19 Directive on Health and Safety in the workplace published on 1 October 2020 (the Consolidated Directive), an employee must be placed on sick leave in terms of section 22 of the Basic Conditions of Employment Act (BCEA) if –

 (a) The employee presents with symptoms of COVID-19; or

 (b) The employee advises the employer of those symptoms.

 The Consolidated Directive adds a number of additional requirements, i.e. that the employer must –

 (a) not permit the employee to enter the workplace or report for work; or

 (b) if the employee is already at work, immediately